 It’s funny to me how most people would agree fresh is always better but many let this concept slide when it comes to coffee.
 Fresh is important if you want a good shot and, coupled with an even grind, you’ll really spot the difference between a shot made with pre-packaged or badly ground coffee versus a shot from a fresh and even grind.

 There are two primary types of coffee grinders: the burr grinder and the more common blade grinder.
-The latter are what you’ll mainly see at the local shops and are not in any way suitable for grinding espresso.
+The latter are what you’ll mainly see for sale at the local shops and are not in any way suitable for grinding espresso.
 A burr grinder costs more, but if you are serious about coffee then this should arguably be your greatest investment.
 A good burr grinder can be adjusted to produce a variety of consistent grain sizes, an important factor when you consider your end goal, which is to produce a shot of good espresso.

 To better explain that point, it’s important to note just what espresso is.
 It’s a drink made from 5-10 grams of finely ground coffee which, under 9 bar of brewing pressure and with water between 194-204 degrees Fahrenheit, produces a 30ml (approx) shot when extracted between 20-30 seconds.